massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 > - Use `aria-label` to override the existing link label.
 >
 > - Add any necessary context info as well.
-With above sample, the label could be "log in to *your account*".
+In the example above, the label could be "log in to *your account*".
 >
 > ```
 > <a href="loginpage.html" aria-label="log in to your account.">Log in to...</a>